Colombia

 Information system description

 A case management information system (CMIS) was developed to support the case management program Mi Familia (“My Family”).
 Mi Familia is an accompaniment program that provides tailored psychological support to promote children and teenagers’ development and mitigate the risks of growing up in a violent, abusive, or negligent family environment.
-The focus of the program is tailored psychological support, referrals to other services/programs are complementary.
-The CMIS was developed as a tool to gather confidential information to monitor and evaluate the progress in the implementation of the Mi Familia program.
+The program focuses on tailored psychological support.
+Referrals to other services/programs are complementary.
+The CMIS was developed as a tool to gather confidential information needed to monitor and evaluate the progress in the implementation of the Mi Familia program.

 Initial challenge

 Colombia has a long-standing experience in case management for child protection, but not in prevention.
-Before the introduction of the CMIS it took long for the central authorities to get a sense of the implementation situation in the field and track the program.
-The program implementers wanted to have timely information to track progress in the field and shorten the time to analyse program effectiveness.
-But they were also interested in working with less paper and having reliable data to be better able to provide on-time technical assistance.
-Before the introduction of the CMIS, paperwork had to be collected in regions and processed in the central administration.
+Before the introduction of the CMIS it took a long time for central authorities to understand how Mi Familia was being implemented and how to track it.
+The program implementers wanted to have timely information to monitor progress in the field and shorten the time needed to analyze program effectiveness.
+But they were also interested in working with less paper and having reliable data so they could better provide on-time technical assistance, since paperwork had to be collected in regions and processed at the central administration.

 Results

-Using the CMIS, social workers can now record in-time information about all stages of the case management process of Mi Familia which includes an assessment based on psychometric tests, followed by the preparation of a tailored accompaniment plan that includes psychological support and referrals to relevant program/services (when available), home visits and group meetings and closing assessment to evaluate results.
-The number of Mi Familia beneficiary families was about 190,000 families in 2021.
-It has been implemented by 5,482 psychosocial professionals (field operators) in charge of home visits and group meetings, and 746 experts that support the administration of the program.
+Using the CMIS, social workers can now record in-time information about all stages of the case management process of Mi Familia which includes an assessment based on psychometric tests, followed by the preparation of a tailored accompaniment plan that includes psychological support and referrals to relevant programs/services, home visits, group meetings, and a closing assessment to evaluate results.
+The number of Mi Familia beneficiary families was about 190,000 in 2021.
+It has been implemented by 5,482 psychosocial professionals in charge of home visits and group meetings, and 746 experts that support the administration of the program.

 INTAKE POINT: